arekbulski/Cameleonica/README.md

 - Mission statement (6 pages)
 - Ideas and Observations (20 pages)
-- Preliminary design (work in progress, 10 pages)
+- Preliminary design (currently edited, 10 pages)
-- Python/Fuse implementation plan (work in progress, 6 pages)
+- Python/Fuse implementation plan (currently edited, 6 pages)
 - Questions and Answers (4 pages)

 Experimental code is also in the repository.